 In Year Book No. 39 an account was given in some detail of the origin and development of electricity generation and distribution in New South Wales.
-At present the following three main Acts govern electricity supply in New South Wales.
+At present the following four Acts govern electricity supply in New South Wales.

-The Local Government Act, 1919, which lays down the various rights and responsibilities of local government bodies in the establishment and operation of electricity trading undertakings.
-The Electricity Development Act, 1945, which established the Electricity Authority of New

-South Wales as the body responsible for the co-ordination of electricity supply throughout the State.

-The Electricity Commission Act, 1950, which constituted the Electricity Commission of New South Wales as the major generating authority and not subject to the provisions of the Electricity Development Act.
+- The Local Government Act, 1919, which lays down the various rights and responsibilities of local government bodies in the establishment and operation of electricity trading undertakings. - The Gas and Electricity Act, 1935, established the Sydney County Council which is responsible for the distribution of electricity in a large part of the Sydney metropolitan area.
+The Act also amended the Local Government Act in certain respects. - The Electricity Development Act, 1945, which established the Electricity Authority of New South Wales as the body responsible for the co-ordination of electricity supply throughout the State. - The Electricity Commission Act, 1950, which constituted the Electricity Commission of New South Wales as the major generating authority and not subject to the provisions of the Electricity Development Act.